Read

 The words you use are making you stupid | FUN

-“Foster entrepreneurs, build ecosystems, and impact economies”
+“Foster entrepreneurship, build ecosystems, and drive economic growth”

 Disruptive innovation.
 Fostering entrepreneurs.
 MVP this and pivot that!

-I’m hardly the first person to point this out, but I want to explain why it matters.
+m the first person to point this out, but I want to explain why it matters.
 My argument is this:

 Where it all begins…